How To Spot Top Shelf CBD Flower | What Makes Bud Artisanal?

 As always, we at Dreamland Organics always recommend using only organic CBD nugs.
-In order to truly be top shelf hemp, CBD flowers should always be grown using only natural processes and without the use of chemical fertilizers or pesticides.
+In order to truly be top shelf CBD flower, it should always be grown using only natural processes and without the use of chemical fertilizers or pesticides.

 Why is organic so important?
 Because non organic CBD nugs can pose hazards to your health.
 Namely, synthetic fertilizers and pesticides can often contain toxic chemicals.
 These toxins can survive through the growing, curing, and distributing process in trace amounts and make their way into your lungs and body.

 Although smoking one hemp flower grown with toxic elements might not kill you, they can cause severe health problems long-term.
 Many of these toxic chemicals are carcinogenic, and long exposure can cause different types of chronic conditions such as cancers, immunotoxicity, and numerous neurological diseases.

 Also, non organic CBD nugs simply taste worse.
 Many of them may have a bitter aroma and can be harsher on your lungs and throat when smoking.
 Comparatively, top shelf hemp flowers should always be smooth, tasty, and overall pleasant to smoke.